Advice on street parties

 Planning your street party

-Before you start organising the party, here's what you need to know:
+Before you start organising the party, there are a number of things you need to think about.

 Where to hold your street party

-When you are choosing where to hold your event please consider, as far as possible, places that will not affect access for buses and emergency vehicles.
+When you are choosing where to hold your event, please consider places that will not affect access for buses and emergency vehicles.

 Timing a street party